-In addition, the Fitbit wristbands (excluding the Flex 2, Alta and Alta HR) have a barometric altimeter that counts distance climbed (take the hilly route home, not the flat one).
+In addition, the Fitbit smartwatches (excluding the Versa Lite Edition) have a barometric altimeter that counts distance climbed (take the hilly route home, not the flat one).
 The Fitbits also sync weight data from optional Fitbit Aria scales.

-As a result the Fitbit models range from everyday fitness and active fitness (just like the Apple Watch) and further to sports and performance fitness – with the Ionic supporting running, cross-training, biking, strength and cardio workouts.
+As a result, the Fitbit models range from everyday fitness and active fitness (just like the Apple Watch) and further to sports and performance fitness – with the Charge 3, Ionic and Versa 2 supporting running, cross-training, biking, strength and cardio workouts.

-Serious runners dismissed the original Apple Watch for their needs, preferring the (now discontinued) Fitbit Surge or other dedicated running watches from the Garmin or Suunto.
-But that changed with the release of the Series 2 Apple Watch, which features a built-in GPS just like the Fitbit Surge and Ionic.
+Serious runners dismissed the original Apple Watch for their needs, preferring the Ionic or other dedicated running watches from the Garmin or Suunto.
+But that changed with the release of the Series 2 Apple Watch, which featured a built-in GPS just like the Fitbit Ionic.

-The Series 2 Watch has now been replaced by the Series 3, which has a faster processor and better battery life.
+The Series 3 Watch and Series 5 Watch have a faster processor and but still weak battery life.
 A version with built-in 4G is also available so it can work without having to take your iPhone with you when you exercise.